 Acts 16:4: As they went on their way through the cities, they delivered to them for observance the decisions which had been reached by the apostles and elders who were at Jerusalem.

-The other apostles recognized Peter as their leader.
-In comparison to Peter’s position, Paul ranks his own as…
+• The other Apostles recognized St. Peter as their leader.
+In comparison to St. Peter’s position, St. Paul ranks his own as . . .

-Paul’s words in 1 Corinthians, consisting of an internal, chiastic-like hierarchical theology of the office of apostle, reveal his own acceptance of Peter’s supremacy.
-Further texts, even within the Pauline corpus, reveal more than what could be construed, at least in an accusatory manner by Protestants, as mere Catholic theory.
-Paul’s actions admit that a supreme authority existed within the Church.
-By his own hand, we know that Paul traveled to Jerusalem, not to teach or exercise his authority as an equal, but to…
+• St. Paul’s words in 1 Corinthians, consisting of an internal, chiastic-like hierarchical theology of the office of Apostle, reveal his own acceptance of St. Peter’s supremacy.
+Further texts, even within the Pauline corpus, reveal more than what could be construed as mere Catholic theory.
+St. Paul’s actions admit that a supreme authority existed within the Church.
+By his own hand, we know St. Paul traveled to Jerusalem, not to teach or exercise his authority as an equal, but to . . .

-It is interesting to note that Paul’s Galatian audience had a foreknowledge of who Cephas was—again revealing the catholicity of Peter’s position; a position that existed prior to any New Testament text.
-Had Paul not defended his new position by appealing to his communion with Peter, the gospel that he was preaching may have been suspect of being a tradition of men.
-In context, Paul introduces his letter by establishing his authority by emphasizing his association with Peter—a practice that is internally present here in the New Testament, and externally portrayed by all the successors of the apostles (the bishops).
-In other words, communion with Peter proves…
+• St. Paul’s Galatian audience had a foreknowledge of who Cephas was—again revealing the catholicity of St. Peter’s position, a position that existed prior to any New Testament text.
+Had St. Paul not defended his new position by appealing to his communion with St. Peter, the gospel that he was preaching may have been suspect of being a tradition of men.
+In context, St. Paul introduced his letter by establishing his authority, he emphasized his association with St. Peter—a practice that is internally present here in the New Testament, and externally portrayed by all the successors of the Apostles (the bishops).
+In other words, communion with St. Peter suggests . . .

-After fourteen years, Paul again submitted his message to the leadership of the Church for approval—that he was not…
+• After fourteen years, St. Paul again submitted his message to the leadership of the Church for approval—so that he was not . . .

 Titus 1:5: This is why I left you in Crete, that you might amend what was defective, and appoint elders in every town as I directed you.

-Ensuring proper apostolic doctrine was a responsibility of properly chosen clergy, ordained by those in communion with Peter and by the laying on of hands.
+• Ensuring proper apostolic doctrine was a responsibility of properly chosen clergy, ordained by those in communion with St. Peter and by the laying on of hands.

 1 Timothy 5:22: Do not be hasty in the laying on of hands (cf. 1 Timothy 4:14; 2 Timothy 1:6).

-In sum, a select group of men were given offices by Jesus himself.
-A specific office was assigned to Peter.
-Peter’s role is perpetual.
+In sum, a select group of men were given offices by Jesus Himself.
+A specific office was assigned to St. Peter.
+St. Peter’s role is perpetual.
 Those men within the hierarchy had authority, and chose to perpetuate their authority by assigning successors.
 Scripture offers no indication that such authority should ever cease or that succession should ever stop.
-The apostolic office was given the Spirit that would guide her into all truth.
+The apostolic office was given the Spirit that would guide the Church into all truth.
 The decisions of those men are binding.
 The apostolic office is the visible teaching authority for the worldwide Church.
 Entrance into Holy Orders is limited to people who are properly chosen.
-Nowhere in scripture is there a demonstration of Protestant-styled clergy with Protestant-styled (self-grabbed) offices being taken.
-Nowhere in scripture is private interpretation that conflicts with the established hierarchy condoned.
+Nowhere in Scripture is there a demonstration of Protestant-styled clergy with Protestant-styled (self-grabbed) offices.
+Nowhere in Scripture is private interpretation that conflicts with the established hierarchy condoned.
 Proper interpretation of the Bible is the Church’s responsibility.
 Sacred Tradition is as authoritative as Sacred Scripture.
-In other words, “Bible Christians” are those who recognize that God intended a visible Church with Christ as King and with Peter’s successor as his prime minister–a papacy and a hierarchy.
+In other words, “Bible Christians” are those who recognize that God intended a visible Church with Christ as King and with St. Peter’s successor as His prime minister—a papacy and a hierarchy.
 Ergo, Catholics are the true Bible Christians, and the Catholic Church is the real, and only, Church of Christ.